 - If the treatment duration is minimal, such as 1 to 2 days, and medications are non- caustic to veins, a PIV would be preferred.

 - If the duration is beyond approximately 2 days and medications are non-caustic to veins, a Midline would be preferred to minimize needle sticks to the patient.

 - If the duration is beyond 30 days, a PICC/CVC should be considered, as this line can remain in the patient for a much longer period of time.

 - If the medications are caustic to veins, a PICC/CVC should be used regardless of any duration.

-Vascular Wellness clinicians evaluate patients holistically including the laboratory report, patient history and treatment plan and use their best judgement to place the right line balancing various needs including patient safety.
+Vascular Wellness clinicians evaluate patients holistically including the laboratory report, patient history, and treatment plan, and use their best judgment to place the right line balancing various needs including patient safety.
 Vascular Wellness trains its clinicians to place various advanced lines and this gives them many options and solutions to meet virtually all the vascular access needs of the patient.

 If you require Vascular Access or want to learn more, speak to the team at Vascular Wellness today.